martin-sos/Tetris/README.md

 Thus, it is the responsibility of the user to detect keyboard inputs and signal those to the Tetris object.
 Optionally, as a second argument to the Tetris constuctor, the user can provide a function pointer `void (*func)(Tetris *Tetris_object)`.
 The adressed function is supposed to perform the keyboard detection and is expected to call
 `key_<key>()`.
 Tetris controls the execution of func() in a boost-thread.
-When providing the second argument, the implementation of func() shall provide an interruption point, i.e. calling `boost::this_thread::sleep_for()`.
-This way Tetris can trigger the termination of the thread when calling `interrupt()`.
-When the second argument is not specified, Tetris is just ignoring it and does not spawn a thread.
+When providing the second argument, the implementation of func() shall detect the termination of the Tetris game by polling the quit() interface.
+Once it returns true, func() shall terminate.

 ## External libraries